googlemaps/google-maps-services-python/README.md

 better functionality exists or if the feature proved infeasible), our intention is to deprecate and give developers a year to update their code.

-If you find a bug, or have a feature suggestion, please [log an issue][issues].
-If you'd like to contribute, please read [How to Contribute][contrib].
+If you find a bug, or have a feature suggestion, please log an issue.
+If you'd like to contribute, please read contribute.

 ## Requirements

  - Python 2.7 or later.
  - A Google Maps API key.

-### API keys
+## API Keys

 Each Google Maps Web Service request requires an API key or client ID.
-API keys are freely available with a Google Account at https://developers.google.com/console.
-The type of API key you need is a **Server key**.

-To get an API key:

- 1. Visit https://developers.google.com/console and log in with a Google Account.
- 1. Select one of your existing projects, or create a new project.
- 1. Enable the API(s) you want to use.
-The Python Client for Google Maps Services accesses the following APIs:
-    * Directions API
-    * Distance Matrix API
-    * Elevation API
-    * Geocoding API
-    * Geolocation API
-    * Places API
-    * Roads API
-    * Time Zone API
- 1. Create a new **Server key**.
- 1. If you'd like to restrict requests to a specific IP address, do so now.

-For guided help, follow the instructions for the [Directions API][directions-key].
-You only need one API key, but remember to enable all the APIs you need.
-For even more information, see the guide to [API keys][apikey].
+API keys are generated in the 'Credentials' page of the 'APIs & Services' tab of [Google Cloud console](https://console.cloud.google.com/apis/credentials).

+For even more information on getting started with Google Maps Platform and generating/restricting an API key, see [Get Started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started) in our docs.

 **Important:** This key should be kept secret on your server.